Skip to content

 Threat Categories to Assess

-Your written risk assessment must address at minimum the threat categories outlined in IRS Publication 5709:
+Your written risk assessment must address, at minimum, four threat categories:

-External threats: Phishing campaigns, credential stuffing, ransomware deployments, and social engineering attacks targeting staff.
-Tax professionals face a dramatic increase in targeted phishing during filing season, and your risk assessment must account for this seasonal spike.
+• External threats: Phishing campaigns, credential stuffing, ransomware deployments, and social engineering targeting staff.
+Tax professionals face a sharp increase in targeted phishing during filing season, and your assessment must account for this seasonal spike.

-Physical threats: Theft of laptops or storage media, unauthorized office access, and improper document disposal.
-Mobile devices deserve special attention — a lost laptop with unencrypted client files is a reportable breach.
+• Physical threats: Theft of laptops or storage media, unauthorized office access, and improper document disposal.
+A lost laptop with unencrypted client files is a reportable breach.

-Vendor and third-party threats: Breaches at software providers, cloud storage vendors, or payroll processors with access to your data.
-The 2023 MOVEit breach and similar supply-chain incidents illustrate why vendor risk deserves its own category.
+• Vendor and third-party threats: Breaches at software providers, cloud storage vendors, or payroll processors with access to your data.
+The 2023 MOVEit incident and similar supply-chain attacks illustrate why vendor risk deserves its own category.

 Using NIST SP 800-171 as a Framework